saud-learning-services/canvas-peer-reviews/data_details.md

-# Peer Review Info

-## Summary
-*Peer Review Info* is a Jupyter Notebook and Python script that works with Canvas LMS Data to create formatted .csv tables containing Canvas peer review data.
-Upon providing the necessary inputs, the notebook will produce two .csv files in the "peer_review_data" folder (in project root directory).
-The data tables will give users an overview all assigned peer reviews for a given assignment - including all students who've been assigned as assessors, who they are assessing and the results of any completed assessments.
----

-## Input
-* Base URL *(Instance of Canvas being used - ex. canvas.ubc.ca)*
-* Canvas Token *(generate through Account => Settings)*
-* Course ID *(last digits of URL when visiting course page)*
-* Assignment ID *(last digits of URL when visiting assignment page)*

-## Output

 ### peer_review_assessments.csv:
 *Lists all assigned assessments including roles of assessee/assessor, total score and score given for each rubric item (Note: all columns pertaining to score will be blank if a review is not completed yet).*